jmonlong/manu-vggafannot/manuscript.md

 The GWAS Catalog was downloaded from the UCSC Genome Browser's `gwasCatalog` table[@doi:10.1093/nar/gkac1072 ].
 The eQTLs from GTEX v8 were downloaded from `https://storage.googleapis.com/adult-gtex/bulk-qtl/v8/single-tissue-cis-qtl/GTEx_Analysis_v8_eQTL.tar`.
 The files defining associations between variant/gene pairs were parsed for each tissue.
-As before, the output annotations in GAF were bgzipped, sorted and indexed.
+As before, the output annotations in GAF were bgzipped, sorted, and indexed.
 We collected statistics about the resulting annotations, and visualized database representation of variants using the Sequence Tube Map.

 We implemented another, more straightforward approach, to annotate variants that were genotyped using the pangenome.
-Here we simply convert a VCF that contains allele traversal information (*AT* field) to a GAF file representing the alternate allele.
+Here, we simply convert a VCF that contains allele traversal information (*AT* field) to a GAF file representing the alternate allele.
 We test this approach by genotyping HG002 from the short-reads Illumina Novaseq reads aligned to the pangenome for the GAF sorting experiment (see [Indexing paths in GAF files]).
 Variants were genotyped from the aligned reads using `vg call`.
-Of note, `vg call` can also output genotypes directly in GAF format with the `-G` parameter.
+Notably, `vg call` can also output genotypes directly in GAF format with the `-G` parameter.

 The scripts and pipeline to annotate variants is available in the public repository of this study in the `analysis/variants` folder of this paper's repository (see [Code and data availability]).

 ### Visualization in the Sequence Tube Map

-The Sequence Tube Map was developed to interactively explore a pangenome graph, haplotypes traversing it, and reads mapping to it[@tubemap].
+The Sequence Tube Map was developed to explore a pangenome graph interactively, with haplotypes traversing it, and reads mapping to it[@tubemap].
 It internally calls *vg* to extract the relevant slice of the pangenome graph and reads, which previously could only be in the GAM format.
-We updated the Sequence Tube Map to accept GAF files that have been sorted, compressed and indexed as in [Indexing paths in GAF files].
+We updated the Sequence Tube Map to accept GAF files sorted, compressed, and indexed as in [Indexing paths in GAF files].
 We have also extended it to use an element's opacity to represent an integer score, like a mapping quality or read coverage.
-The variable transparency helps highlighting regions of high coverage when visualizing coverage tracks from the ENCODE project (see [Coverage of seven functional datasets from ENCODE] and Figure {@fig:tubemap}D).
+The variable transparency helps highlight regions of high coverage when visualizing coverage tracks from the ENCODE project (see [Coverage of seven functional datasets from ENCODE] and Figure {@fig:tubemap}D).

 ### Visualization in Bandage-NG

 Bandage-NG[@{https://github.com/asl/BandageNG}], a tool derived from Bandage[@bandage], can read GAF files and visualize its paths through the input graph by coloring the nodes.
-Of note is that the offset positions are not taken into account, which means that nodes are colored entirely even if the GAF record only overlaps part of it.
+Of note is that the offset positions are not considered, which means that nodes are colored entirely, even if the GAF record only overlaps part of it.
 We implemented a wrapper script to facilitate the preprocessing of a subgraph to visualize with Bandage-NG.
 It starts by extracting the subgraph for a region of interest from a full pangenome using `vg chunk`.
-This graph is converted to GFA, making sure that the paths are written last for compatibility with Bandage-NG.
+This graph is converted to GFA, ensuring the paths are written last for compatibility with Bandage-NG.
 The script also extracts annotations relevant to the region of interest from indexed GAF files.
-The extracted GAF files are merged and modified if necessary: path names are de-duplicated and paths are trimmed when traversing nodes absent from the extracted subgraph.
+The extracted GAF files are merged and modified if necessary: path names are de-duplicated, and paths are trimmed when traversing nodes absent from the extracted subgraph.
 These modifications ensure that the final GAF file can be loaded in Bandage-NG.
 The outputs of this script can be opened with Bandage-NG for interactive exploration.
-In particular, the *Find path* feature can find nodes corresponding to specific paths, which are either haplotypes or annotations in this pre-processed GFA file.
+In particular, the *Find path* feature can find nodes corresponding to specific paths, either haplotypes or annotations in this pre-processed GFA file.
 The user can select a *path* and color its nodes.
 The helper script and a tutorial are available at the `analysis/visualization` folder of this paper's repository (see [Code and data availability]).